webdados/Feed-KuantoKusta-for-WooCommerce---Free/readme.txt

 * [DEV] Change plugin loading to `init` instead of `plugins_loaded`

 = 3.0 - 2024-10-07 =
-* [NEW] Use the new "GTIN, UPC, EAN or ISBN" field from WooCommerce 9.2 and above instead of our field for EAN
+* [NEW] Use the new “GTIN, UPC, EAN or ISBN” field from WooCommerce 9.2 and above instead of our field for EAN
 * [NEW] Migration utility to move our EAN field value to the new WooCommerce 9.2 and above field [only on the Pro add-on](https://ptwooplugins.com/product/feed-kuantokusta-for-woocommerce-pro/?utm_source=wordpress.org&utm_medium=link&utm_campaign=kk_woocommerce_plugin)
 * [DEV] Requires WooCommerce 7.0
 * [DEV] Tested with WordPress 6.7-beta1-59184 and WooCommerce 9.4.0-beta.2

 = 2.8 - 2024-08-02 =
-* [NEW] Get "Other attributes" from parent (variable) product when not present on the product variation (not used for variations) [Pro add-on](https://ptwooplugins.com/product/feed-kuantokusta-for-woocommerce-pro/?utm_source=wordpress.org&utm_medium=link&utm_campaign=kk_woocommerce_plugin)
+* [NEW] Get “Other attributes” from parent (variable) product when not present on the product variation (not used for variations) [Pro add-on](https://ptwooplugins.com/product/feed-kuantokusta-for-woocommerce-pro/?utm_source=wordpress.org&utm_medium=link&utm_campaign=kk_woocommerce_plugin)
 * [DEV] Tested with WordPress 6.7-alpha-58841 and WooCommerce 9.2.0-beta.1

 = 2.7 - 2024-04-30 =
 * [TWEAK] New `KK_IS_FEED` constant that is set to `true` when the feed is being shown
-* [NEW] "Default brand" setting, if not set on the chosen custom field or taxonomy, or our field [Pro add-on](https://ptwooplugins.com/product/feed-kuantokusta-for-woocommerce-pro/?utm_source=wordpress.org&utm_medium=link&utm_campaign=kk_woocommerce_plugin)
+* [NEW] “Default brand” setting, if not set on the chosen custom field or taxonomy, or our field [Pro add-on](https://ptwooplugins.com/product/feed-kuantokusta-for-woocommerce-pro/?utm_source=wordpress.org&utm_medium=link&utm_campaign=kk_woocommerce_plugin)
 * [DEV] Tested with WordPress 6.6-alpha-58055 and WooCommerce 9.0.0-dev

 = 2.6 - 2024-04-02 =
 * [FIX] Deprecated: Creation of dynamic property in PHP 8.3
-* [DEV] Add "Requires Plugins" header
+* [DEV] Add “Requires Plugins” header
 * [DEV] Improve plugin updater – Show translation update notices [Pro add-on](https://ptwooplugins.com/product/feed-kuantokusta-for-woocommerce-pro/?utm_source=wordpress.org&utm_medium=link&utm_campaign=kk_woocommerce_plugin)
 * [DEV] Tested with WordPress 6.5-RC4-57894 and WooCommerce 8.8.0-beta.1